mohitsinghs/mohitsinghs.github.io/_content/code/njk.md

 title: Story of njk, a tool mistreated
 author: Mohit Singh
 date: '2021-08-07'
 excerpt: In 2014, I decide to build static websites for others in need, voluntarily.
-I didn't know much about web technologies but after a little research (googling ?)
-I found that static-site-generators were a thing.
+I didn't know much about web technologies but after a little research, I found that static-site-generators were a thing.
 ---

 In 2014, I decide to build static websites for others in need, voluntarily.
 I didn't know much about web technologies but after a little research (googling ?)
 I found that static-site-generators were a thing.
 I spent next few months teaching myself web stuff.
 Next, I was looking for a good static site generator to utilize this newly gained knowledge.